-Because the diagonal contraction releases proprioceptors (sensory agents) that respond to muscle lengthening and changes in muscle length…. in other words diagonal isometrics fix the sensory problem with inhibited, tight muscle fiber.
+Because the diagonal contraction facilitates proprioceptors (sensory agents) that respond to muscle lengthening and changes in muscle length…. in other words diagonal isometrics fix the sensory problem associated with inhibited, tight muscle fiber.

 Diagonal force does what gravity can’t …. it bypasses superficial muscle fiber and contracts a deeper level of muscle fiber... where muscle lengthening proprioceptors reside.

-Diagonal force plus rotation (moving past neutral position) takes the muscle to the end-range for a full lengthening contraction.
+Diagonal force plus rotation (moving past neutral position) takes the muscle to the end-range for a full length contraction.
 This is the neuromuscular key to greater mobility and powerful stability.

 Stretching a tight muscle will not lengthen muscle fiber that has lost neuromuscular response... you are most likely stretching connective tissue and musculature that has normal function.

-StandingFirm® isometric diagonals plus rotation bias deeper fiber...to restore neuromuscular response for reactive lengthening and full muscle contraction.
+StandingFirm® isometric diagonals restores neuromuscular response for reactive lengthening and full muscle contraction.

-A preload plus free weights... further increases work to the surrounding superficial muscle fiber.
+A preload plus free weights... increases work to the surrounding superficial muscle fiber.

-A preload plus resistance bands to the upper body or open chain leg can further challenge the anti-rotation role of the pelvis.
+A preload plus resistance bands to the upper body or open chain leg can further challenge the anti-rotation role of the pelvis and lower body.

 The value of the screen is to keep you in peak condition.
-The simple check and balance system allows you to see what's lacking.
-If you feel tight ... screen.
+The simple check is fast and easy to perform.
+If your hips feel tight ... screen.

 The mobility screens identify tight muscle fiber and planes of motion that are unstable.
 Rotational asymmetry in the hip flexors, extensors, abductors or adductors means instability.

-StandingFirm® combines corrective diagonal isometrics with traditional exercises to not only fix the problem but to also integrate functional movement.
-When you add a rotational preload to any exercise... you're loading the muscle as through you were actually moving.
+StandingFirm® combines corrective diagonal isometrics with traditional exercises to make sure weak/tight fibers aren't bypassed... but to also integrate functional movement.
 No other product or method can do that.